Financial-Times/ec2-powercycle/README.md

 ### Adding AWS credentials into Circleci

-To enable Circleci build job to deploy deployment package to Lambda the build job must be configured with AWS credentials.
+AWS credentials are already added to two different contexts _ec2-powercycle-test_ and _ec2-powercycle-prod_ as environment variables.
+The workflow invokes the corresponding context with its AWS credentials in order to deploy deployment package to Lambda.

+To change credentials:
-* Go to [Circleci Dashboad](https://circleci.com/dashboard) and click the cog icon associated with build job
+* Go to [Circleci Contexts](https://app.circleci.com/settings/organization/github/Financial-Times/contexts) and click on _ec2-powercycle-test_ or _ec2-powercycle-prod_
-* Under the _Permissions_ category click _AWS Permissions_
-* Fill out _Access Key ID_ and _Secret Access Key_ fields
+* Delete the old environment variable
+* Create new environment variable

 ## Identity and Access Management policy